st4add/checkout-platform-task/README.md

 Now that we have run through our pre-requisites we are ready to deploy our application.
 The application configured in this repository has been created to return the current time as well as a random fact about cloud computing.

 Please note that the GitHub Action has disabled the terraform apply job by default.
 You will need to remove this when you wish to apply your terraform infrastructure.
+It is advised to implement branch protection on the main branch ensuring that directs pushes cannot occur as well as pull request requiring at least one reviewer.
-1. On line 108 of the tfdeploy.yml remove "false" and uncomment the preceeding line.
+1. On line 108 of the tfdeploy.yml remove "false" and uncomment the proceeding line.
-2. This will mean any subsequent pushes to main will result in terraform apply being triggered.
+2. This will mean any subsequent merges to main will result in terraform apply being triggered.

+Only changes to the infra/* files will trigger the GitHub Actions to ensure only intended changes are pushed to AWS.
+Instructions on how to deploy are below:

 1. Create and checkout to a new branch.
 2. Configure the values in the infra/main.tf file as desired.
-3. Push the branch back up to GitHub.
+3. Push the branch up to GitHub.
 4. Create a new pull request to merge your new branch to main.
 5. Once the tests have passed as outlined in the CI/CD flow section you can merge your branch to main and your serverless application will be deployed to AWS.
+6. To test you can run the following command: ```bash curl -H "x-api-key:<your api key>" <invoke api url> ```
+7. You can find both paramaters you need in the api gateway service in the console.
+Your invoke url can be found under the Stage subheading of your gateway while api keys are listed on the main api gateway page.

 ### Clean-up Instructions